Currency of Portugal

 Public Holidays

-In Portugal, there are 13 public holidays in a calendar year.
+At present, there are 13 public holidays in a calendar year.
 Public holidays are not included in statutory holiday entitlement.

-Portuguese Statutory Benefits
+Statutory Benefits

 Mandatory employee benefits in Portugal include:

-- Workers Compensation Insurance: All employees are covered for accidents at work and disability or death as a consequence of such accident, through insurance coverage
+- Workers Compensation Insurance – All employees are covered for accidents at work and disability or death as a consequence of such accident, through insurance coverage;

-- Holiday Pay
+- Holiday Pay;

-- Meal allowance for each workday
+- Meal Allowance for each workday.

 Other Benefits